devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/step5.md

 `1`

-your Angular client will be generated inside your devon4ng-application-template/src folder.
+Angular client will be generated inside devon4ng-application-template/src folder.
+Client application for displaying your entities within minutes.